The Ho Chi Minh Trail: Then and Now (Part 1)

 Related

-Nguyen Dong Si, the chief of staff for the 559 Engineering Corps
+Dong Si Nguyen, the chief of staff for the 559 Engineering Corps in charge of the Ho Chi Minh Trail in Laos

 Cluster bombs, shell casings, and original cobblestoned sections of the Trail can still be seen in Laos.
 Explore our massive HCM Trail image gallery.